antonydenyer/antonydenyer.github.io/_posts/2024-06-04-block-proposer-inclusion-lists.md

 ## Proposer inclusion lists

 To introduce some form of dilemma for the block builder, the block proposer should have better visibility of what they are delegating.
 Currently, the relay only exposes information about fee rewards and gas used.
 We could (extend builder_boost_factor)[] to include an opinion about gas used that would only require changes on the consensus layer client.
 But let's go much further; the relay should publish the transaction hashes of the winning bid.
-The consensys layer client can then check against its view of the mempool and decide if it wants to delegate block building to that relay.
+The consensus layer client can then check against its view of the mempool and decide if it wants to delegate block building to that relay.

 ## Scenarios